 In Matter of Coleman, 67 N.E.3d 629 (Ind.
-2017), Respondent falsely represented he was associated with a law firm while soliciting employment with a client.
-During the representation, the client had difficulty communicating with Respondent, and Respondent failed to keep Client informed about events in the case, made decisions about the case without consulting the client, and failed to appear at a pretrial conference.
+2017), Respondent falsely represented that he was associated with a law firm while soliciting employment with a client.
+During the representation, the client had difficulty communicating with Respondent, and Respondent failed to keep client informed about events in the case, made decisions about the case without consulting the client, and failed to appear at a pretrial conference.
 Despite the client's prior instructions that he did not want to enter a plea agreement, Respondent negotiated a plea agreement without consulting the client.
 The client then fired Respondent and hired new counsel.
 Respondent did not withdraw his representation or forward a copy of the client's file to new counsel until after a show cause proceeding was initiated against him.
+The Court found Respondent's conduct to be "wide-ranging, pervasive, retaliatory, and deceptive."
 Respondent also struck his wife in the presence of four children.
 The Court suspended Respondent for two years, without automatic reinstatement.